officialgio/Import-incoming-students-into-DataStorage/README.md

 Open Dev Tools by...

-- right clicking and click on `Inspect Element`
+- Right click and click on `Inspect Element`
 - On the Nav Bar find your way into the `>>`.
 - Click on `Application`
 - Scroll down and find `Storage` and click it to view more.